The Beatles' Formula for Success

 Paul McCartney said he's sure he would never be able to repeat the Beatles' success.

 The makings of a hit is a mysterious formula.
-You need the perfect song with the perfect arrangement performed by just the right combo performer(s), and it must perfectly suit the spirit of the age.
+You need the perfect song with the perfect arrangement performed by just the right combination of performer(s), and it must perfectly suit the spirit of the age.

 That said, here are some identifiable elements of the Beatles' success: